AustralianSynchrotron/intro-pyepics-seminar/README.rst

 To look at the code
 -------------------

-`Open the Notebook file in GitHub <https://github.com/AustralianSynchrotron/intro-pyepics-seminar/blob/master/Intro%20to%20PyEPICS.ipynb>`_.
+`Open the Notebook file on GitHub <https://github.com/AustralianSynchrotron/intro-pyepics-seminar/blob/master/Intro%20to%20PyEPICS.ipynb>`_.

 To start the demo IOC
 ---------------------